andrej-fischer/cloneHD/README.md

 # How to get cloneHD and filterHD?

-The current stable release, including pre-compiled executable binaries of filterHD and cloneHD for Mac OS X (64bit), can be found at:
+The current stable release, as well as pre-compiled executable binaries for Mac OS X and GNU Linux (64bit), can be found [here](/releases/).

-`ftp://ftp.sanger.ac.uk/pub/teams/153/cloneHD/`

-The source code can also be downloaded here.

 # Run a test with simulated data

-If you download cloneHD from the ftp site above, you can test both filterHD and cloneHD by running
+After downloading cloneHD from the release site, you can test both filterHD and cloneHD by running

 `$ sh run-example.sh`